ROI & Benchmarks

 Zero egress

-Coregit runs on Cloudflare R2 with zero egress costs.
+Coregit uses object storage with zero egress costs.
 A team mirroring 3 TB/month of clones pays ~$270 on AWS S3 egress but $0 on Coregit.

 Rate limits